 Once you start to go into production, you can develop those ideas more by browsing our library of incredible royalty-free music.

-We have everything from in your face action to elevator music that you only notice when it’s not there anymore.
+We have everything from in-your-face action to elevator music you only notice when it’s gone.

-It’s the perfect resource to start shortlisting tracks for each scene; then, when you have footage, you can use our exclusive Video Preview Tool to make sure you choose the perfect match.
+It’s the perfect resource to start shortlisting tracks for each scene; when you have footage, you can use our exclusive Video Preview Tool to make sure you choose the ideal match.

-It’s at this stage you can tweak ideas from your original template, and it’s not unheard of that a particular piece of music will convince you to make a slight change to your visual.
+At this stage, you can tweak ideas from your original template, and it’s not unheard of that a particular piece of music will convince you to make a slight change to your visual.

 So, as we said, think about music right from the start, but don’t set anything in stone.

-It has to be an ongoing development of original ideas to bring the two creative elements together; video and music.
+It has to be an ongoing development of original ideas to combine the two creative elements: video and music.

-Get it right, and it’s a powerful thing, check out our guide on finding the perfect music for your video for some inspiration.
+It’s powerful, so check out our guide on finding the perfect music for your video for inspiration.

-Any project will run more smoothly if it is planned well from day one.
+Any project will run more smoothly if planned well from day one.

-Even though we are talking about a production schedule, it’s also a good idea to schedule your pre-productions tasks like casting, scouting locations, etc.
+Even though we are discussing a production schedule, it’s also a good idea to schedule your pre-production tasks like casting, scouting locations, etc.

 Scheduling rehearsal times is something that can cause unnecessary problems.